#MomsSelfCare #MomsFitHacks #MomsHealth

 - Have a “Plan B” running time.
 I know, everything was scheduled ‘just so’ and then life happened.
 No worries, you have your ‘Plan B time’, for me this is after dropping off my son.

 - Wear your workout clothes to bed.
-I feel you wincing… so unsexy…but believe me, if you have to fiddle around to find a sports-bra and running clothes in the dark wee hours of the morning without waking your husband and children, you will realize how brilliant this move is!
+I feel you wincing… so unsexy…but believe me, if you have to fiddle around to find a sports-bra and running clothes in the dark wee hours of the morning without waking your partner and children, you will realize how brilliant this move is!
 Not to mention, strong is the new sexy!
 I also put everything I don’t wear to bed (fleece, headband, socks, etc.) under the bed in an easy to reach spot.

 - If you like to run outside, also have a “Plan C”.
 Unless you live someplace with consistent, beautiful weather (unlike Boston) you will need a foul weather back up.
 For me, it’s a gym located a short walk from home and a treadmill at home (worst case scenario).
 Then the inevitable snow/sleet/rain/wind/ice storm that comes up will not threaten your run.